keceli/AI-Justice/README.md

 Now, your virtual environment is ready.

+## Obtaining OpenStates API Key

+Follow the steps below to get your OpenStates API key:

+1. **Create an OpenStates Account:**

+    If you don't already have an OpenStates account, you'll need to create one.
+You can do this by visiting the [OpenStates website](https://openstates.org/).
+Click on "Sign Up" and follow the prompts to create an account.

+2. **Request an API Key:**

+    Once you've created an account and logged in, you'll need to request an API key.
+Navigate to the API section of the OpenStates website, or visit this link directly: [https://openstates.org/api/register/](https://openstates.org/api/register/).

+    Fill out the form with the necessary information, including a brief description of how you plan to use the API.
+Then, click "Request Key".

+3. **Retrieve Your API Key:**

+    After you've submitted the form, you'll be directed to a page that displays your new API key.
+Make sure to save this key in a secure location, as you'll need it to make requests to the OpenStates API.

+    **NOTE:** Be careful not to share your API key with anyone, as it is associated with your account and could be used to make requests on your behalf.

+Now, you can use your API key to make requests to the OpenStates API.
+You typically include your API key in the header or query parameters of your API requests.
+Please note that that "Great power comes with great responsibility".
+Automated data querries from the *web* should be done carefully.
+Be sure to refer to the OpenStates API [documentation](https://docs.openstates.org/) for specific instructions on how to use your API key.

 ## License

 This project is licensed under the Apache2.0 License - see the LICENSE file for details